-During the RAP development process, Reconciliation Australia will remind you upon conditional endorsement that 'If using Aboriginal and/or Torres Strait Islander artwork or imagery in your RAP, please acknowledge the artist and the story behind it.'
+Reconciliation Australia will remind you upon conditional endorsement of your RAP to acknowledge the artist and the story behind any Aboriginal and/or Torres Strait Islander artwork or imagery you are using in your RAP.
 However, the process of obtaining Aboriginal and Torres Strait Islander art for your RAP will begin much earlier than this.

-The following provides some 'first steps' to ensure you have considered laws and protocols well before sending your final RAP to Reconciliation Australia for endorsement.
+The following guides your approach to ensure you have considered laws and protocols well before sending your final RAP to Reconciliation Australia for endorsement.